jasonfyw/orbital-sim/README.md

 ---
 `presets.py` contains a number of orbital systems with all the celestial bodies already specified, so all that needs to be done is to import it, configure the simulation and get it running.

-The following are the available presets and the bodies that are included in them – details to using them are right after:
+The following are the available presets and the bodies that are included in them – details to using them are in the next section:

 | Preset             | Description                                                                      |
 |------------------------|----------------------------------------------------------------------------------|